 - Drug-induced- from analgesic overuse

-The Headaches we may be able to help with at Perth Chiro Centre are those that are related to muscle tension or dysfunction of the facet joints of the neck.
+The types of headaches we can help with here at Perth Chiro Centre are those that are related to muscle tension or dysfunction of the facet joints of the neck.
+These include the following:

 Muscle Tension Headaches

-Tension headaches are the most common headache type, representing approximately 60% of all headaches.
-These headaches are caused by the sustained contraction of the muscles in the neck and head region.
+Tension headaches are the most common type of headache, approximately representing 60% of all headaches.
+This is often caused by the sustained contraction of the muscles in the neck and head region.
 The sustained muscle contraction is usually a result of a combination of the following:

 - Abnormal facet joint dysfunction